mnshellgren/dmconsulting-netlify/src/pages/services/services.md

 With extensive experience in planning, creating and executing digital events and conferences, I offer the full range of services to create your successful sustainable digital event.
 The services range from content creation and event planning to production execution including script writing, speakers training and studio set-up.

-Reference customers: Ericsson, Volvo Cars, Business Sweden, Telia Company, Oriflame
+Reference customers: Ericsson, Volvo Cars, Business Sweden, Telia Company, Oriflame, Atlas Copco, Spotify

 ###